Last Updated on September 24, 2022 by maximosecrets

 The Manage Downtime History dialog is looking at two records of the ASSETSTATUS table.
 All the fields are modifiable in this dialog, and you will find that there are some validations to ensure the Start Date cannot be later than the End Date or that one records dates cannot overlap another set of dates for the same asset.
 This is where you can adjust the Downtime Hours and whether it was Operational or Non-Operational time.

-In these applications you have the same two actions Report Downtime and Manage Downtime History.
+In the work order based applications you have the same two actions Report Downtime and Manage Downtime History.
 In the Report Downtime dialog there is an additional section called Start Date Default with a radio button for Reported Date, Actual Start Date, or None.
 As the section name suggests the setting of this field determines how the Start Date is derived when the Report Downtime radio button is being used.
 None means that the Start Date is blank.
 The End Date is set to the current date/time but can be modified and the Hours will be recalculated.